 Many swimming pools in Iceland now have a cold tub.
-Cold therapy is a fast-growing popular activity in Iceland and is thought to be great for stress relief, to reduce inflammation in the body, relieve pain and be good for recovering after a physically challenging activity.
-A quick dip in the 15°c or even colder water for about 10-30 seconds can be revitalising.
+Cold therapy is a fast-growing popular activity in Iceland and is thought to be great for stress relief, reducing inflammation in the body, relieving pain and be good for recovering after a physically challenging activity.
+A quick dip in the 15°c or even colder water for about 10-30 seconds can be revitalizing.
 Cold therapy is not suitable for people with heart complications and you should never enter a cold pot when feeling cold!
-Steam baths are also a part of many of Icelands swimming pools, enjoy the cleansing hot steam during your visit to the pool.
+Steam baths are also a part of many of Iceland's swimming pools, enjoy the cleansing hot steam during your visit to the pool.

 - When you visit a public pool in Iceland there are a few things you should keep in mind:

-- Pay for the admission before getting in, the pricing is very reasonable
+- Pay for admission before getting in, the pricing is very reasonable

 - Don‘t wear your shoes in the locker room, most pools have a shoe rack outside of the locker rooms

 - You leave your towel in a towel rack in the shower area, you don‘t take it with you to the pool